Tricia Ward: Early studio art

-Ward's early art included clay and bronze sculpture, reliquaries and mixed-media assemblage.Johnson, Patricia.
-"What Culture?
-Views!," Houston Post, January 16, 1983.
-This work often fused figurative elements, references to ancient civilizations and ritual, and social and political concerns.Crook, Teri.
-"Artists offer 'reflective' pieces in isle guild exhibit," Galveston Daily News, 1986.
+Ward's early art included clay and bronze sculpture, reliquaries and mixed-media assemblage.
+This work often fused figurative elements, references to ancient civilizations and ritual, and social and political concerns.
 Her show "Body Works" (Houston, 1978) featured pink-hued figurative sculpture created from molds and embedded in mounds of white sand.
 Houston Chronicle critic Charlotte Moser wrote that this work "translated the subtleties of the human body into delicate ceramics," notable for their organic fluidity (without reference to body parts) and an eroticism recalling Edward Weston's photographs.
 In the later show, "Reflections of Kingship" (Galveston, 1986, with Marianne van Lent), Ward exhibited an altar-like work (Tableau of Incantations), masks, and textured sculpture using found objects that a review described as "three-dimensional cave paintings" offering modern interpretations of ancient themes and animal motifs.

 ACLA (ARTScorpLA)

-ACLA's activities included the development of art parks and community centers, mural painting, educational and internship programs, and cultural programming.Lin, Jan.
-Taking Back the Boulevard: Art, Activism, and Gentrification in Los Angeles, New York: New York University Press, 2019, p.
-37–8.Miranda, Carolina A. "In its 25th year, the Getty’s Multicultural Internship Program is changing the face of arts leadership in L.A.," Los Angeles Times, August 1, 2017.
-Retrieved February 2, 2022.
+ACLA's activities included the development of art parks and community centers, mural painting, educational and internship programs, and cultural programming.

 The organization emerged from Ward's efforts to clear a derelict parcel of land in her Highland Park neighborhood.
-She mobilized a group of youth volunteers and with them dug up the site, unearthing stone foundation remnants from several houses that they reused to, among other things, build an amphitheater.Garza, Joe.
-"This Art Park is LA’s Outdoor Gem: La Tierra de la Culebra," LA Trend, July 10, 2020.
-Retrieved February 4, 2022.
+She mobilized a group of youth volunteers and with them dug up the site, unearthing stone foundation remnants from several houses that they reused to, among other things, build an amphitheater.
 Through a series of discussions, the group also developed a motif for the site—the serpent (la Culebra), a Mayan and Asian symbol of wisdom and renewal—which would serve as the site's name, La Tierra de la Culebra, and inspire its most striking feature, a 450-foot, winding sculpture made of brick and stone.
 Over time the site was developed into a multi-level community park, with olive trees, herb, vegetable and flower gardens, quirky statues, furniture, and a pond.
-For nearly three decades, it has served as a place of recreation, education, ecological work and celebration.Goodheart, Jessica.
-"Drumbeats & Culture Clash,” Los Angeles Times, February 11, 1993.
-Retrieved February 2, 2022.Enoch, Joe.
-"Youth development grows outdoors, at low cost," Youth Today, September 1, 2005.
-Retrieved February 2, 2022.
+For nearly three decades, it has served as a place of recreation, education, ecological work and celebration.
 In 2003, it was zoned as "open space" and registered as an official city park.